The Government's Word Games When Talking About NSA Domestic Spying

 For purposes of national security surveillance at issue in Jewel v.
 NSA, under the Foreign Intelligence Surveillance Act (FISA), the term “content” is defined very broadly, “any information concerning the identity of the parties to such communication or the existence, substance, purport, or meaning of that communication.”

-This is in contrast to federal Wiretap Act, where “content” is defined as the “substance, meaning or purport of a communication.”
+This is in contrast to the federal Wiretap Act, where “content” is defined as the “substance, meaning or purport of a communication.”

 But despite the broad, applicable definition of “content” used in FISA, the government often excludes all communications records (or “metadata”) from its definition of the term in discussing the NSA’s warrantless surveillance, as demonstrated by this statement from then Director of National Intelligence J. Michael McConnell: